 Initial assessments and session charges

-Individual sessions last 50 minutes and cost £50
+Individual sessions last 50 minutes and costs £50

-Couples sessions last 75 minutes and cost £60
+Couples sessions last 75 minutes and costs £60

 It is important that clients feel comfortable with a particular therapist or counsellor.
 It takes time to build trust in a relationship but sometimes we sense a particular person is not right for us either at the first meeting or after a couple of sessions.
 I encourage clients to decide for themselves if I am the right person.
-Therefore, I offer a free initial 60-minute appointment so you can see if my approach works for you and for us both to decide if I am the right person to help you.
 Equally, in your best interest I will say if I feel unable to offer the help that is needed and may suggest other avenues of support or other therapists that may be more appropriate/suitable for your needs.

 My aim is to provide a safe space in which clients feel able to explore their personal difficulties and find a way through these for themselves.
 I see it’s really important that I understand what each client is hoping to achieve through counselling and that we work together in a way and at a pace that feels right to them.